-In my opinion – watercolor paper is the most important supply you will purchase out of all the supplies available to use in watercolor.
+In my opinion – the watercolor paper is the most important supply you will purchase out of all the supplies available to use in watercolor.
 It is the canvas of your art – and can make the painting experience wonderful or pure torment.
 But having good paper doesn’t mean you have to bust your budget.
-It simple means you need to choose wisely after learning some crucial information about this wonderful supply.
+It merely means you need to choose wisely after learning some crucial information about this wonderful supply.
 One particular aspect that you will have to consider when purchasing watercolor paper – is what type of texture you desire to paint on.

 Perhaps, you might have noticed when looking closely at different types of watercolor papers – is that some papers have this bumpy texture – whereas others don’t?

 Well, what you are looking at is the texture of the paper – often referred to as the “tooth” of the paper.
 But why is this texture important to artist?
 Well, what we have stumbled upon is the difference between two types of watercolor paper – Hot and Cold Press Paper.